sangres.com

 Alamosa is a pretty little town in the center of the San Luis Valley.
-It was founded as a railroad center when the Denver & Rio Grande Western first came into the San Luis Valley.
-With its' prime location right on the Rio Grande in the heart of the Valley, Alamosa is at the center of everything around here.
+It was founded in May, 1878, as a railroad center when the Denver & Rio Grande Western first came into the San Luis Valley.
+The Denver & Rio Grande Western headquartered a lot of its narrow gauge service for northern New Mexico and southwestern Colorado in Alamosa and had a large construction, repair and shipping facility here for many years.
+With its' prime location right on the Rio Grande in the heart of the valley, Alamosa is at the center of everything around here.

 Adams State College is a four year college that is home to 2,500 on-campus undergraduates and 7,000 extended study students.
 The College offers associate's, bachelor's and master's degrees in 50 areas of study.
 Trinidad State Junior College also has a satellite campus in town.